Aashi24/shreyakr-portfolio/final_project_part_3_4_shreya.md

 ![PowerPoint](infographics.png)

 The reason behind using PowerPoint is that I am very familiar with the tool and I wanted to exercise my creativity.
 All of these infographics are backed by data from dependable sources that have been cited.
-Further, all of the image used in my infographics are from google images and are _labeled for reuse with modifications_.
+Further, all of the images used in my infographics are from google images and are _labeled for reuse with modifications_.

 **And here is the chart I created using Tableau:**